easynote717/VenomAttack-demo/README.md

 ## VideoDemoGaussianBlur folder
 Because of the testing of the app, we had to perform Gaussian blurring on some images that would reveal our personal information.
+These processing will not affect the video playback effect.
 Except for these processes, the contents of *VideoDemoGaussianBlur* folder are exactly the same as those of *VenomAttackVideoDemo*.
-These processing will not affect the video playback effect.
-So in the blind review stage, please download the video in this folder to watch.
+So in the blind review stage, please download the video in the *VideoDemoGaussianBlur* folder to watch.
 Or, we published a web page for online viewing, which is more convenient for you.
 [Online Watching](https://sites.google.com/view/venomattack-demo/) https://sites.google.com/view/venomattack-demo/